neuralvis/elpa-mirror/stable-melpa/dimmer-readme.txt

 `dimmer-configure-hydra' is a convenience function for hydra users to ensure  "*LV*" buffers are not dimmed.

+`dimmer-configure-magit' is a convenience function for magit users to ensure transients are not dimmed.

 `dimmer-configure-org' is a convenience function for org users to ensure org-mode buffers are not dimmed.